Written by

 Individual Variations in Sexual Response

-It’s important to remember that aging affects women differently when it comes to sex.
+It’s important to remember that aging affects women differently when it comes to have sex.
 Things like health, how happy you are in your relationship, and your mental state can greatly impact your sex life.
 For example, staying active and feeling good about your body can help you stay sexually aroused as you age.

 Let’s look at what makes each woman’s experience unique: